- Description

 About this Work

 This badly faded view of Berry Pomeroy Castle in Devon was attributed to Girtin by Thomas Girtin (1874–1960) and David Loshak in their catalogue of the artist’s watercolours, and they dated it to 1797–98 – that is, to the immediate aftermath of his West Country tour (Girtin and Loshak, 1954, p.166).
-They were presumably inclined to overlook the work’s manifest weaknesses because it had been in the ownership of the family since the time of the artist’s son, Thomas Calvert Girtin (1801–74).
+They were presumably inclined to overlook the work’s poor condition and relative weakness because it had been in the ownership of the family since the time of the artist’s son, Thomas Calvert Girtin (1801–74).
 However, not all of the watercolours owned by Thomas Calvert came from his father’s studio, and he also purchased works of varying degrees of authenticity on the open market.
-Therefore, when Susan Morris came to catalogue the watercolour after it entered the collection of Paul Mellon (1907–99), she understandably included it in the section of ‘Drawings Formerly Attributed to Thomas Girtin’ as a ‘copy, possibly by William Pearson’ (Morris, 1986, p.51).
-The work is clearly not by Girtin, but I am not sure about the second part of Morris’ conclusion, namely that the work was copied from the version of the composition now in a private collection in Norfolk (TG1269).
-The intriguing thing about this otherwise dull replica is that whilst it does indeed copy elements of the smaller version of the work, including the seated figure and the disposition of the trees to the left, it also duplicates a prominent and unique feature of the recently discovered watercolour that was exhibited at the Royal Academy in 1798 (TG1270) – the form of the dead tree to the right.
-The point is that there are only a few people who might have had access either to both of Girtin’s watercolours or to the original sketch from which the artist worked his variants of the composition, and Morris’ suggestion of William Pearson (1772–1849) as the author of the copy seems a sensible one.
-Indeed, the fact that the work has faded in the way it has may mean that the copyist also employed Girtin’s later, and more fugitive, palette.
+Therefore, when Susan Morris came to catalogue the watercolour after it entered the collection of Paul Mellon (1907–99), she understandably included it in the section of ‘Drawings Formerly Attributed to Thomas Girtin’ as a ‘copy, possibly by William Pearson of Girtin's watercolour in the Bacon collection’ referring to TG1269 (Morris, 1986, p.51).
+Leaving to one side the question of the attribution for the moment, I want to take issue with the second part of Morris’ conclusion, for though the drawing at the Yale Center for British Art does indeed repeat elements of the smaller version of the work, including the seated figure and the disposition of the trees to the left, it also includes a prominent and unique feature found in a second watercolour (TG1270), the expressive form of the dead tree to the right.
+This was probably the version that was exhibited at the Royal Academy in 1798 (Royal Academy, London, 1798, no.343) and it only reappeared at auction in 1994 after the publication of Morris' catalogue.

 1798 - 1799